snowplow/snowplow-ecommerce-tracking-accelerator/content/modeling/modeling_3.md

 post = ""
 +++

-Data should now be loaded into your warehouse.
-In this section we will take a closer look at the output to mitigate data issues and get familiar with the derived tables.
+Processed data should now be loaded into your warehouse.
+In this section we will take a closer look at the output to get familiar with the derived tables.

 ***